|All the people who wanted to be a writer in my high school.|

 Yes, I'm the bastage with the boot headed for your southernmost sphincter at ramming speed.
 I'm the one who killed your leprechaun on MDMA who was doing the Macarena to Celine Dion's dulcet vocalizations about belief in the heart going on.
 I'm the one telling you that your desire to be a famous writer is only slightly less common than brown hair.

 But I'm not doing that to make you feel common or make you give up.
-In fact, I'm here to tell you how to leave all those "aspiring writers" with their fantasy dreams and their actualized artistic visions behind.
+In fact, I'm here to tell you how to leave all those "aspiring writers" with their fantasy dreams and their actualized artistic visions, but who can't seem to get what they want out of their writing life, behind.
 I'm telling you how to actually make yourself extraordinary.

 Aspirations are a dime a dozen.
 In fact, they aren't even a dime a dozen--you can get a fifty pack for a nickel if you're willing to buy them in boxes of a thousand at Costco.
 You know how many people have a great idea for a book?
 ALL OF THEM.
 Every.
 Single.
 One.
+(Except R. Pete.
+He has ideas for books, but none of them are great.)
 But actually doing something difficult, day in and day out, sets you apart almost instantly from those who only aspire.